-There are no trains in Jamaica, and there are only buses in the capital city Kingston (I think, although I didn’t go there).
+There are no trains in Jamaica, and buses don’t run everywhere.
 There’s a luxury coach called the Knutsford Express which is about £15 per ticket which basically goes round the whole island taking you to the main cities (Ocho Rios or “Ochi”, Negril, Kingston etc), but that’s for longer trips rather than just traveling within your town.

 “Route taxis” are the everyday form of public transport in Jamaica.
 They work a bit like buses because they each have a set route which is painted onto the side of the car, for example “Ocho Rios – Colegate – Claremont” (Colegate and Claremont are two villages up the mountains from Ocho Rios).

 The taxi can deviate a bit from its route, which is how we managed to get taxis from Megan’s house (it’s not on a main road).
 We had the numbers of 5 local route taxi drivers so we called them to see where abouts on the route they were, and if they were near our area, we asked them to swing by Megan’s place so we could get in.
 The same thing happened on the way back from Ochi so we could get out at her house rather than on the exact route.